ertaiNL/PacMan/README.md

 # PacMan
-Tryout for LibSDL in Java
+Tryout for LibGDX in Java